Discover the Coolest, Quirkiest, and Proudest Gayborhoods in the U.S.

 Across the US, in cities large and small, gay neighborhoods (gayborhoods) stand resolute as welcoming havens for travelers from every color of the rainbow.
-Bustling with nightlife, rooted in history, and colored by flashy flags and murals, these are the kinds of gay enclaves that cater to all members of the LGBTQIA+ community and their allies.
+Bustling with nightlife, rooted in history, and colored by flashy flags and murals, these are the kinds of queer enclaves that cater to all members of the LGBTQIA+ community and their allies.
 Along with popular icons like The Castro in San Francisco or Chelsea in New York City, which command a queer pilgrimage in and of themselves, you’ll find all styles of gay neighborhoods elsewhere, from up-and-coming Pride communities to the vaunted streets of West Hollywood.
-These are our picks for nine of the best gayborhoods in the US.
+These are our picks for some of the best gayborhoods in the US.

-The Marmalade District (Salt Lake City)
+The Marmalade District, Salt Lake City

-Mass Ave Arts District (Indianapolis)
+Mass Ave Arts District, Indianapolis

 As gentrification and rent increases in larger Midwestern metropolises (ahem, Chicago), young people continue to disperse to other cities, steadily turning traditionally red states a sparkly shade of purple.
 Indianapolis is one of those markets whose LGBTQIA+ scene has boomed in recent years thanks to an influx of new liberal residents, many of whom crave theater, clubs, art, and martinis.
-The Mass Ave Arts District scratches all of those itches, with its gay-adored venues like the District Theatre for queer shows like The Golden Gays, Metro gay bar for late-night dancing, Zonie’s Closet for drag shows, and Forty Five Degrees for sushi and cocktails.
-Pro tip: the latter's Sex on the Ave cocktail goes down smooth with its vodka, peach liqueur, cranberry juice, and orange juice.
+The Mass Ave Arts District scratches all of those itches, with its queer-adored venues like the District Theatre for queer shows like The Golden Gays, Metro gay bar for late-night dancing, Zonie’s Closet for drag shows, and Forty Five Degrees for sushi and cocktails.
+Pro tip: The latter's Sex on the Ave cocktail goes down smooth with its vodka, peach liqueur, cranberry juice, and orange juice.

-From its pot to its politics, Colorado has long been a leader for progressive behavior and welcoming vibes, which are on full display throughout the gay-friendly confines of its largest city.
+From its pot to its politics, Colorado has long been a leader for progressive behavior and welcoming vibes, which are on full display throughout the queer-friendly confines of its largest city.
 Members of the LGBTQIA+ community can find comfort just about anywhere in Denver, but one emerging gayborhood worth a visit is River North, or RiNo.
 Booming with new construction and new businesses, this once-derelict neighborhood was overlooked and neglected for decades, previously ranking as Denver’s most polluted ZIP code.
-Today, though, things have taken an extraordinary turn, as RiNo is home to gay-run galleries (like artist Tracy Weil’s); street murals clad with rainbows and hearts; Bee Sweet, a trans-friendly hair salon that prices by the hour rather than the gender; and Tracks, one of Denver’s premier gay clubs, which has been spinning disco balls and hosting pride parties long before the neighborhood had a hip nickname.
+Today, though, things have taken an extraordinary turn, as RiNo is home to queer-run galleries (like artist Tracy Weil’s); street murals clad with rainbows and hearts; Bee Sweet, a trans-friendly hair salon that prices by the hour rather than the gender; and Tracks, one of Denver’s premier gay clubs, which has been spinning disco balls and hosting Pride parties long before the neighborhood had a hip nickname.

 In 1970, West Hollywood hosted the first permitted gay pride parade in the world.
 That tiny rainbow seed would eventually grow to become LA Pride Parade & Festival, the second largest in the country, and forever frame West Hollywood as the vibrant queer epicenter in Southern California.
 Today, rainbow flags are about as commonplace around here as stop signs, and roughly 40% of the city’s population identifies as LGBTQIA+.
-While the entire city is famously gay-friendly, particular pockets include nightlife-filled Santa Monica Boulevard and the West Hollywood Design District, the latter of which teems with gay artists and queer-friendly galleries.
-In addition to pride festivities, the enclave is home to the ONE Archives Gallery and Museum, the first museum in the region dedicated to gay history, and the June L. Mazer Lesbian Archives, stacked with historical lesbian art and literature.
+While the entire city is famously queer-friendly, particular pockets include nightlife-filled Santa Monica Boulevard and the West Hollywood Design District, the latter of which teems with queer artists and queer-friendly galleries.
+In addition to pride festivities, the enclave is home to the ONE Archives Gallery and Museum, the first museum in the region dedicated to queer history, and the June L. Mazer Lesbian Archives, stacked with historical lesbian art and literature.
 Santa Monica Boulevard is the main drag through West Hollywood’s queer culture, with The Abbey as its heart and soul.
 One of the oldest gay bars in the US, it’s been a martini mecca since 1971.
 When you’ve danced to your heart’s content, call it a night at one of West Hollywood’s numerous LGBTQIA-friendly hotels, like the Andaz West Hollywood or The London West Hollywood at Beverly Hills.

 It’s hard to believe that a baseball’s toss from Wrigley Field and Wrigleyville, an area on Chicago’s north side known for straight bro stereotypes, lies one of the most vibrant and expansive gayborhoods in the nation.
 Instantly recognizable by its soaring rainbow pylons lining the main thoroughfare of North Halsted Street (hence the neighborhood name, Northalsted, a more inclusive name change from its previous moniker of Boystown), this is one of the oldest areas in the US to be officially recognized as a gay neighborhood.
-Pride Fest, a major highlight of this area, with attendance of more than 1 million annually, looks like the Cubs’ World Series parade with more glitter.
-The neighborhood is absolutely bursting at the seams with gay-owned businesses, nightclubs, late-night restaurants, and important historical artifacts.
-Legacy Walk, bisecting the neighborhood along North Halsted for half a mile, is the only outdoor LGBTQIA+ history museum in the country, lined with multi-colored memorials and monuments dedicated to LGBTQIA+ pioneers and heroes.
+Pride Fest, a major highlight of this area, with an attendance of more than 1 million annually, looks like the Cubs’ World Series parade with more glitter.
+The neighborhood is absolutely bursting at the seams with queer-owned businesses, nightclubs, late-night restaurants, and important historical artifacts.
+Legacy Walk, bisecting the neighborhood along Northalsted for half a mile, is the only outdoor LGBTQIA+ history museum in the country, lined with multicolored memorials and monuments dedicated to LGBTQIA+ pioneers and heroes.
 Whether you’re thrifting at Ragstock, noshing on duck confit at Wood, or clubbing at Hydrate, it’s all too easy to stay entertained at all hours of the day or night.